-The Company has been funded through various sources including the issuance of convertible debentures, bank led revolving lines of credit, US\$ notes payable, and public market equity offerings.
-The availability of additional financing will depend on a variety of factors including the availability of credit to the financial services industry and the Company's financial performance and credit ratings.
+The Company has been funded through various sources, including the issuance of the Debentures, revolving Credit Facility, the 2024 Notes, and public market equity offerings.
+The availability of additional financing will depend on a variety of factors, including the availability of credit to the financial services industry and the Company's financial performance and credit ratings.

 The Company has publicly stated that it intends to significantly expand its consumer lending business.
-To achieve this goal, the Company may require additional funds which can be obtained through various sources including debt or equity financing.
+To achieve this goal, the Company may require additional funds which can be obtained through various sources, including debt or equity financing.
 There can be no assurance, however, that additional funding will be available when needed or will be available on terms favorable to the Company.
 The inability to access adequate sources of financing, or to do so on favorable terms, may adversely affect the Company's capital structure and ability to fund operational requirements and satisfy financial obligations.
 If additional funds are raised by issuing equity securities, shareholders may incur dilution.